Running Log

 An additional complication was the enduring reach of the Airport Noise and Capacity Act of 1990 (ANCA).
 This federal law requires any public airport proprietor to follow specific procedures before imposing noise or access restrictions — including conducting a detailed study, providing public notice, and, in some cases, obtaining FAA approval.
 The critical question was whether ANCA applied even after grant assurances expired.

 This ruling had immediate consequences.
 The Town had enacted a set of restrictions in 2015 — including an overnight curfew, an extended curfew for noisier aircraft, and a limit of one trip per week for designated “noisy” aircraft during the summer months.
-The Second Circuit decision effectively struck down all three.
+The Second Circuit's decision effectively rendered all three of those laws unenforceable unless and until the Town complied with ANCA's procedural requirements.

 The 2022 Closure Attempt